How to Make Your Own Vitamin D Sun Tanning Lamp

 Here’s what you’ll need to do with the fixture.

-- Remove the blue protective film from the reflective trays, this is pretty easy.
+1. Remove the blue protective film from the reflective trays; this is pretty easy.

-- Play around with fitting the trays into each other, they come a bit loose but once you play around with them for a bit you’ll figure out how they fit together.
+2. Fit the trays into each other.
+They come a bit loose, but once you do, you’ll figure out how they fit together.

 Installing the Bulbs

-Now carefully pull the bulbs out and install them one by one, these are bi-pin lights, so the connectors on either side install vertically into the fixture.
+Now, carefully pull the bulbs out and install them one by one.
+These are bi-pin lights, so the connectors on either side are installed vertically into the fixture.

 You may have to push the light fixture connecter out on one end to get the light pins to fit into the slot.